Vaccines for Bali: What You Need to Know Before You Go (2025 Guide)

 Good news for travelers: Bali is considered malaria-free.
 You don’t need to take anti-malarial medication when visiting the island, unlike some other parts of Indonesia or Southeast Asia.

-That said, Bali does have other mosquito-borne illnesses to watch out for, such as dengue fever and Japanese Encephalitis (mostly in rural or rice field areas).
+That said, Bali does have other mosquito-borne illnesses to watch out for, such as dengue fever, chikungunya and Japanese Encephalitis (mostly in rural or rice field areas).
 So, be sure to use mosquito repellent, wear long sleeves during peak mosquito hours, and take other bite-prevention measures.

 🐵 Should You Get the Rabies Vaccine for Bali?